0xnbk/blog.nbk.dev/README.md

-blog.nikhilben.com
+blog.nbk.dev
 ==================

-Personal blog of [Nikhil Ben Kuruvilla](https://nbk.dev).
+Personal blog of [NBK](https://nbk.dev).
 I encourage you to use this blog in whatever ways you like, except for the articles.

 Introduction
 =======